ventsip/ph/README.md

 + concrete day of week from a `list`, e.g. `"mon tue"`
 + any day, i.e. `"*"`

-Week days are in format of three-letter abbreviations of the week days - `mon tue wed thu fri sat sun`.
+The days of the week are specified in format of three-letter abbreviations - `mon tue wed thu fri sat sun`.
 Dates are in format `yyyy-mm-dd`.
-When in `list`, week days or dates are separated by spaces.
+When in `list`, days of the week or dates are separated by spaces.

 ### Time balance check